 Substance abuse and drug addiction are often wrongly conflated.
 This is perhaps unsurprising as substance abuse and substance dependence have been combined by some experts into a single diagnostic category of substance use disorder covering a range of severity.
 Alcohol and drug abuse may well indicate a high degree of susceptibility to addiction in some people.

 The most commonly abused drugs are: alcohol, marijuana, nicotine, benzodiazepines, barbiturates, cocaine, prescription drugs and opiates.

 Steroids, hallucinogens and volatile substances are also abused.
 Some experts argue that caffeine and refined sugars should be included.
-While people may have a “drug of choice”, it is rare nowadays for people abusing substances to restrict their use to just one chemical.
+While people may have a “drug of choice”, it is rare nowadays for people with substance use disorders to restrict their use to just one chemical.

-As well as focussing on substance quantities, frequency and history of abuse, the assessment will encompass physical and mental health, previous treatments, family and the person’s wider social situation.
-It will be important to understand the person’s treatment goals and the resources (or lack of them) that they bring to achieve those goals.
+As well as focussing on substance quantities, frequency and history of abuse, the drug addiction assessment will encompass physical and mental health, previous treatments, family and the person’s wider social situation.
+It will be important to understand the person’s alcohol or drug addiction treatment goals and the resources (or lack of them) that they bring to achieve those goals.

-Depending on its severity, treatment for a substance abuse disorder can be undertaken with the help of a non-residential specialist service, which will look to reduce risk and improve personal resources, including positive social support.
+Depending on its severity, treatment for a substance abuse disorder may be undertaken with the help of an outpatient treatment service, which will look to reduce alcohol and drug addiction risk and improve personal resources, including positive social support.
 The involvement of families is strongly advised for substance treatment.

-A residential substance abuse treatment service is probably the choice for those seeking to end their relationship with a substance completely.
+A residential drug treatment service is probably the choice for those seeking to end their relationship with a substance completely.
 While taking time out from the pressures of an unhealthy environment, medical supervision can oversee safe withdrawal and related health issues while specialists work holistically on the psycho-social aspects of the disorder.